Pterosaurs: Extinct or Alive?

 Pterosaurs known from fossils are of two types:

 Pterodactyloid.
-Biologists,
+Biologists, with exceptions,

 assume that Pterodactyloids replaced their